ga-wdi-curriculum/js-objects-functions/readme.md

   return num1 * num2;
 }
 ```
-> We can successfully call the square function before declaring it.
+> We can successfully call the multiply function before declaring it.
 When our script file loads, it essentially processes all function declarations first, and then runs the rest of our Javascript from top to bottom.

 Knowing this, what will happen each time we call `express` and `declare` in the below example?